Home Inspection Report by K.D. Milton's Home Inspections

 69) The estimated useful life for most heat pumps/furnaces and air conditioning condensing units is 10-15 years.
 The inspector was unable to determine the age of this unit.
 Be aware that it may be near, at, or beyond its useful life and may need replacing or significant repairs at any time.
 Recommend attempting to determine the age (ask property owner or service technician), and budgeting for a replacement if necessary.

+70) The inspector is not equipped to inspect furnace heat exchangers for evidence of cracks or holes, as this can only be done by dismantling the unit.
+This is beyond the scope of this inspection.
+Some furnaces are designed in such a way that inspection is almost impossible.
+The inspector can not light pilot lights.
+Safety devices are not tested by the inspector.
+NOTE: Asbestos materials have been commonly used in heating systems.
 Determining the presence of asbestos can ONLY be preformed by laboratory testing and is beyond the scope of this inspection.
 Thermostats are not checked for calibration or timed functions.
 Adequacy, efficiency or the even distribution of air throughout a building cannot be addressed by a visual inspection.
 Electronic air cleaners, humidifiers and de-humidifiers are beyond the scope of this inspection.
 Have these systems evaluated by a qualified individual.
 The inspector does not perform pressure tests on coolant systems, therefore no representation is made regarding coolant charge or line integrity.
 Subjective judgment of system capacity is not a part of the inspection.
 Normal service and maintenance is recommended on a yearly basis.
 Determining the condition of oil tanks, whether exposed or buried, is beyond the scope of this inspection.
 Leaking oil tanks represent an environmental hazard which is sometimes costly to remedy.

 71) Exposed wiring due to splices not being contained in one or more junction box(es).
 Recommend having a qualified handyman/electrician evaluate and install junction boxes with cover plates where needed to contain wiring splices.